 Joy is an occupational therapist and health care leader with 25 years’ experience in clinical care, operations management, service planning, and program development.
 She has worked with different client groups spanning adults to the elderly in acute, rehabilitation and residential settings.
 In 2003, Joy obtained a Master’s in Business Administration (MBA), which shifted her career to administration, strategic planning, facility design and construction.
 Most recently she has combined her health care experience and business acumen as the CEO of Fair Haven United Church Homes, a non-profit organization that provides seniors care and housing options.

 Joy enjoys her family life with her husband and two sons.
 They have a dynamic lifestyle in greater Vancouver that includes skiing, golfing, lacrosse, soccer and baseball as well as camping and travel.
 Joy is an energetic member in her community as sports managers for soccer and baseball.

-Joy joined the board as a member in 2015, and was re-elected in 2016, to begin her second term on February 1, 2017.
+Joy joined the board as a member in 2015, and was re-elected in 2016, to begin her second, three-year term on February 1, 2017.
 She is currently the chair and sits on the Governance Panel.

 Carin Plischke, Victoria

 In 2003 Carin began her occupational therapy practice in a variety of settings from primary care to long-term care.
 She stepped into a leadership position in 2007, as the manager of the Continuing Care and Integrated Rehabilitation Department at Alberta Health Services’ Westview Health Centre.
 In June 2010, she was appointed director of Occupational Health and Housing Programs at Beacon Community Services, and vice president in 2012.
 Currently, she is Beacon’s Vice President of Home Support and Residential Care, a position she has held since 2015.